Nuno André Coelho: Club career

 Born in Penafiel, Coelho reached FC Porto from northern neighbours F.C.
 Penafiel aged 18, and spent his first professional months with the reserve side, being loaned shortly after to F.C.
 Maia of the second division.
 He spent the next three seasons out on loan, to Standard Liège, Portimonense SC, for which he played alongside namesake Nuno Miguel Coelho in the 2007–08 season also in the second tier, and C.F.
 Estrela da Amadora.

 Coelho made his Primeira Liga debut with C.F.
 Estrela da Amadora on 24 August 2008, playing 90 minutes for C.F.
 Estrela da Amadora in a 1–0 home win against Académica de Coimbra.
 In July 2009, he returned to Porto following the retirement of veteran Pedro Emanuel, appearing only once during the league campaign, the 4–1 victory at U.D.
 Leiria in the last matchday (adding four Taça da Liga games and the first half of the 5–0 away loss to Arsenal in the UEFA Champions League round-of-16 second leg).

 On 4 July 2010, Coelho signed a four-year contract with Sporting CP for €1million, as João Moutinho moved in the opposite direction; the northerners retained 50% of the player's rights.
 His first official match came on 14 August in a 1–0 defeat at F.C.
 Paços de Ferreira.
 On the 26th he scored a rare goal, shooting from 40 metres as the Lions defeated Brøndby IF 3–0 after losing 0–2 at home, thus qualifying for the UEFA Europa League's group stage.

 After the end of 2010–11 – where he was used sparingly, often not being selected for matches even when healthy – on 7 June 2011, Coelho was sold to S.C.
-Braga as an installment deduction on the deals of João Pereira and Evaldo Fabiano transfers, agreeing to a four-year deal.
+Braga as an installment deduction on the transfers of João Pereira and Evaldo, agreeing to a four-year deal.
 His three-year spell in Minho was marred by several injury problems.

 Coelho joined Balıkesirspor from Turkey on 5 July 2014, on a three-year deal.
 On 26 January 2016, after several months without a club, he moved to the Major League Soccer with Sporting Kansas City, scoring from 30 yards in his debut in a 1–0 away win over the Seattle Sounders FC.

 On 21 January 2017, Coelho agreed to a short-term contract at G.D.
 Chaves.
 He retired two years later at the age of 33, after three seasons as a backup and relegation in his last.